learn-academy-2021-delta/week-6-assessment-pdisi/interview-questions.md

   Researched answer: I have been trying to find additional information on this within the syllabus and online, but have not found anything that specifically states the why.

+* Edit, Update, Show, Destroy - have to know which item we are performing the action on

 3. Name three rails generator commands.
 What is created by each?